The Importance of Rethinking

 Decisive, bold, assertive, fast, consistent – these are traditionally highly valued traits in the corporate world.
 Many of us have heard them in performance reviews, either as qualities we have or should develop.

 In brand management, where I spend most of my career, we were trained to know our data, do our research, then to commit to an idea and stick to our plan.
-Often spending most of our energy convincing the world about it’s brilliance.
+Often spending most of our energy convincing the world about its brilliance.
 There was little room for honest reevaluation or rethink.

 Why is changing our minds so hard?